MuhammadTanveerAbbas/ai-summarizer-app/README.md

 ## ✨ Introduction

-AI Summarizer lets you convert any article URL into a concise summary in a single click.
+Developed an AI customer support chatbot that automatically responds to support tickets using the latest GPT models.
+SEO focused to increase organic traffic to the platform. lets you convert any article URL into a concise summary in a single click.
 Featuring a clean UI, local history management, and one-click copy, it leverages OpenAI’s GPT-4 under the hood and RTK Query for efficient data fetching.

 ---